andr-ew/nest_/doc/norns.md

 ### number

-like the `paramset` "number" type, an integer number
+an integer or fractional number.

 ### control